-In the following, we provide some brief instructions on how to install and use PEoPL.
+In the following, we provide some brief instructions on how to get started with PEoPL.
 If you have any further questions please do not hesitate to contact us.
 Feedback, comments and hints to improve this tutorial are highly appreciated.

 MPS uses a projectional editor, which is quite different to what we know from editing text.
 The following links may help you getting started with MPS.